tzoltak/logdataLimeSurvey/README.md

     -   Triggered by releasing any of the mouse buttons (or using analogous features of other kinds of pointing devices);

-    -   Should be preceeded by a *mousedown* event;
+    -   Should be preceded by a *mousedown* event;

-    -   Typically event *click* or *dblclick* is trigered directly afterwards;
+    -   Typically event *click* or *dblclick* is triggered directly afterwards;

 -   *click*:

     -   Clicking using a left mouse button (or using analogous features of other kinds of pointing devices);

-    -   Typically is directly preceeded by a *mouseup* event;
+    -   Typically is directly preceded by a *mouseup* event;

-    -   Clicking to change state of survey response often triggers two almost simultaneous *click* events: one trigerred by a LABEL object and second trigerred by an INPUT object for which a given label is defined;
+    -   Clicking to change state of survey response often triggers two almost simultaneous *click* events: one triggered by a LABEL object and second triggered by an INPUT object for which a given label is defined;

     -   In *LimeSuvey* respondent may (un)mark a response in table-format questions also by clicking on a cell that contains an INPUT (*radio-button*) showing response status and not on this INPUT itself - in such a case *LimeSurvey* will trigger additional *click* event on an INPUT but it will have no `pageX` and `pageY` values defined;